 Second up is a brand new song!
 I wish I had time to polish the recording and add a couple of things, but I want to get it out now before it is too late, because it is called “Christmas Party.”
 (Not that you can’t swap out “Christmas party” for “solstice party” or “holiday party” or even “Saturnalia.”)
 To rush this out now, even if it is still fairly “raw,” is part of not making the perfect into an enemy of the good.

 The first time I heard this song, three weeks ago, was in a streamed concert that I will talk about in a later installment of this series.
-[Update: here it is.]
-I did not understand a single word of it other than what seemed to be “Yule lights.”
-But the song was stunningly great, so I decided to go with the tune and write some words that seemed to fit—then compare them to the original meanings later, whenever I discovered them.
+[Update: here is the followup.]
+I did not understand a single word other than what seemed to be “Yule lights.”
+But the song was stunningly great, so I decided to go with the tune and write a few words that seemed to fit—with or without comparing them to the original meanings if and when I discovered them.

-After my “first draft” was done, I learned that this is a traditional Scandinavian song with many versions, associated loosely with the St. Lucia day rituals near the solstice, and that this particular form of the music was developed by Esbjörn Hazelius.
+After this “first draft” was done, I learned that this is a traditional Scandinavian song with many versions, associated with St. Lucia day rituals near the solstice, and that this version of the song was developed by Esbjörn Hazelius.

 My instinct was to put an experience of pain (or sorrow, or darkness) at mid-winter into contrast with the hopes of joy or light.
-Happily that turned out to structure the traditional song, too, in which the repeating lines at the end of each verse mean roughly “although it is still dark, the starlight still twinkles.”
+Happily I found out that something akin to this turned out to structure the traditional song, too, in which the repeating lines at the end of each verse mean roughly “although it is still dark, the starlight still twinkles.”
 Of course that has clear resonance when sung in mid-winter in Sweden.

 But I am getting ahead of myself.
 I will bring this song back later in my 12 songs series and then I want to say more about the Scandinavian aspects.
 Today I want to focus on the Christmas party.